eddie-knight/RpgDB/README.md

 ### Categories

-Categories are defined at the top of the WeaponsDatabase class, and are used on `start()`.
-The categories are simple strings, which are used for the following:
+Categories are defined at the top of the each class, and are used in `RpgDB.Database.LoadData` on `start()`.
+The categories are strings (or arrays of strings), which are used for the following:

 1. Specify the name of the JSON file.
 This will be passed as the `file_path` in the method `Database.GetJsonFromFile(file_path)`, which will concatenate it to create the full file path: `JsonHome + file_path + ".json")`
 1. Assist in the parsing of JSON.
 The object created by `Newtonsoft.Json.Linq.JObject.Parse` requires a top-level JSON object to hold the subsequent entries.
 Each JSON file will have a top level item that shares the name of the JSON file.